Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure combining endoscopy and x-rays to identify & treat problems of the bile and pancreatic ducts.

-During the procedure, a special endoscope is used to examine the inside of the digestive system.
+During the procedure, a special endoscope is used to examine the inside of your digestive system.
 Your gastroenterologist will then inject a contrast dye while x-rays are taken.
-The dye allows your doctor to identify each part of the digestive system on the x-rays.
+The dye allows your physician to identify each part of the digestive system on the x-rays.

 Your physician may use ECRP to help diagnose several different digestive issues and diseases, including: